cullyRSG/io.callhub.phonebanking/README.md

 1. Create a CallHub account [here](https://app.callhub.io/accounts/register/)
 2. CiviCRM should have set a CiviCRM Extensions Directory at Administer >> System Settings >> Directories.
 This is likely "\[civicrm.files\]/ext/".
 3. CiviCRM  should have set an Extension Resource URL at Administer >> System Settings >> Resource URLs.
 This is very likely identical to your Extensions Directory.
 4. Create a contact in CiviCRM that will be used to synchronize information.
+[See a full tutorial here.](https://civicrm.stackexchange.com/questions/9945/how-do-i-set-up-an-api-key-for-a-user/9946#9946)

     a.
 Create a new contact by going to Contacts >> New Individual.

     b.
 Name the contact something like "Callhub.io API"

     c.
 Generate an API key.
 There is an extension for this, otherwise it can be done with the API Explorer.

     d.
 Ensure that the user has permissions for "Administer CiviCRM" and "Access AJAX API".

 5. Download this extension (unzipped) to the extensions directory.

     a.
 If shell is open to your Extensions Director, execute *git clone https://<INSERT_GIT_URL>.git*

 6. Navigate to Administer >> System Settings >> Manage Extensions and beside CallHub Phone Banking, click Install.
 7. On the [integrations page](https://app.callhub.io/dashboard/apps/) in your CallHub account, click on “Connect to your CiviCRM site”.
 There are 3 things you need to connect: